iamrakesh28/Games/README.md

-# Using Artificial Intelligence algorithms to solve puzzles or games:
+# Using Artificial Intelligence algorithms to solve puzzles and play games:

 ## 1. Move the Block :